-BiTiBi services use the Dutch model as inspiration in promoting the bike-train-
+BiTiBi services used the Dutch model as inspiration in promoting the bike-train-

 bike modal merger over cars and the combination of cars and trains.

-The project aims to replicate the Dutch system and to solve the typical
+The project aimed to replicate the Dutch system and to solve the typical

 issues such as lack of parking for bikes at stations; no last mile solution when taking